 We help deserving students achieve their dreams.

-The Community Foundation of St. Joseph County has more than 50 scholarship funds which award over $450,000 to local students each year.
+The Community Foundation of St. Joseph County has more than 60 scholarship funds which award hundreds of thousands of dollars to local students each year.
 The scholarships were established for a variety of reasons—to assist low-income students, encourage children of employees to pursue their dreams, or train medical professionals, teachers, and engineers.
 On a more somber note, many were established in memory of lost loved ones, turning grief into tribute and helping students achieve their goals in the process.
-The Community Foundation has distributed more than $6 million in scholarships since its inception.
+The Community Foundation has distributed more than $10 million in scholarships since its inception.